 The Bon Ton and Temple Tree was one of the most special places I’ve come across in all of my travels.
 The rooms and hotel grounds are incredibly unique and make for some incredible pictures.
 Plus knowing that my stay was directly benefitting hundreds of needy animals made it even better.
 I am already planning a return trip to volunteer my time with the animal shelter and strongly encourage you all to do the same!

+This website is a free resource and to keep it free for our readers we may use affiliate links in our articles.
+Please see our Disclosures for more information.
 I was welcomed as a guest by Temple Tree, as always all opinions are my own and reflect my experience at this truly unique and special resort.